 - The Effect of the New English Arbitration Act on Institutional Arbitration 13 J.Int.Arb.4 (1996) (cited by Mr Justice Lightman in Nigel Peter Albon v Naza Motor Trading EWHC 665 – ChD).

 - Introduction to the English Arbitration Act 1996: 35 I.L.M.
 155 (1996)

 - Traphagen Distinguished Alumni Lecturer, Harvard Law School, 2017.

 - The King’s College / Columbia Praelium, 2015

 - The Clayton-Utz Lecture, Sydney 2009

-- Frequent ad hoc lectures in England and abroad on international arbitration and many aspects of commercial law.
+- Frequent ad hoc lectures in worldwide on international arbitration and many aspects of commercial law.